Lovinity/wwsu/README.md

 ### /analytics/weekly-dj
 Receive analytical statistics about WWSU from the last 7 days.
  - This endpoint supports sockets, and uses the "analytics-weekly-dj" event.
 The data passed in this event is in the same structure as the response format.
+ - **WARNING:** As of version 5.0.0, this endpoint will reject on HTTP requests; you must use a websocket request.
 #### Response 200
         {
             "topShows": [], // Array of strings containing the DJ Name - Show name of the shows with the most online listeners.
 The shows in the earlier array positions have more listeners than the shows in the later array positions.